MooersLab/pymolsnips/README.md

 Download the lighttablepymolsnips folder from above.
 Move the contents of this folder (not the folder) to `~/.lighttable/User/snippets`.

-There is not a pml language available yet for Light Table.
+There is not a pml language available yet for *Light Table*.
 Python will have to do as the language for now.
 Use `.py` as your file extension while editing the file in Light Table and then save the file with the pml extension.